-- 3.1 The North East continues to support of the structure and ethos of the National Firefighter Selection (NFS) process and the principles of the system were applied.
-However following a comprehensive review of previous recruitments relevant amendments were made to the process to refresh it and make it more efficient and cost effective.
-These changes included: - Amendments to the personal, qualities and attributes questions on the application form.
-Although still inline with the NFS questions this amendment was implemented to discourage applicants using previous application entries. - Further development of partnership working by utilising HR and Occupational Psychology students from Northumbria University to assist in the sifting process which also had the added benefit of reducing resource costs.
+3.1 The North East continues to support the structure and ethos of the National Firefighter Selection (NFS) process and the principles of the system were applied.
+However following a comprehensive review of previous recruitment campaigns relevant amendments were made to the process to refresh it and make it more efficient and cost effective.